francopan/passaporto-robot/README.md

 # PASSAPORTO ROBOT

-This app is access the website of Polizia Distato to check wheter there is a date available for an appointment within the parameters specified.
+This app goes to the website of Passport Request to check wheter there is a date available for an appointment within the parameters specified.

 ## Prerequisites
 Install the pkg globally and make sure you have [mplayer](https://mplayer.en.softonic.com/download) installed.